shub0618/V-Profile_Project_using_Vagrant_Manual_and_Automated/README.md

 > The same code or the product has been used for all the projects but with the different approaches based on the differnt use cases.

 > NOTE: The code is not written/developed by me, this code is from my instructor who has designed this code for the differnet scenarios.
-> Each folder contains the steps and the code related to it.

 ## Directory Structure